ullenius/natan-js/README.md

 * HTML 5
 * 100% vanilla Javascript (ES6)

-## Description
+## How It Works
 * The game generates 10 random maths problems one-by-one.
 * It randomizes the numbers with a a number range of 1-11 for the **first number** and 1-30 for the **second number**

-Since children don't know the validity of basic mathematical proofs that adults take for granted.
-For example:
+Children do not know the validity of basic mathematical proofs that adults take for granted.
+Also, negative-numbers can be quite tricky (too abstract) for young kids.
+Considering this the game is consciously designed to never generate problems where the answer is less than 0.

 ```
 a + b == b + a

 ```

-It also randomizes the output of the ordering.
-However, it does not generate problems where the answer is less than 0.
-This is because the concept of negative-numbers is too abstract for young kids.
+*(This proof is self-evident for adults.
+But not for young children)*

 ## Usage
-- Click Start-button to Start the game
+1. Click Start-button to Start the game
-- Enter digits by clicking on the buttons
+1. Enter digits by clicking on the buttons
-- Submit your answer using the 'DONE'-button
+1. Submit your answer using the 'DONE'-button
-- Game ends after 10 rounds
+1. Game ends after 10 rounds

 ## Development
 The code is written using OOP (Object Oriented Programming) and uses the MVC-pattern (Model View Controller).